 - Gainax Ending: The final episode of the original series, "When There Was a Big Mix Up", ends with Roobarb inadvertently hypnotizing everyone, with insane consequences.

 - Hiccup Hijinks: In "When the Day Wouldn't Keep Still", Roobarb gets the hiccups and thinks there's an earthquake happening.
 He then creates what he calls an "Earthquake survival machine" which he hangs from the tree.
 After everyone laughs at him, they all wind up getting the hiccups, causing the Earth to tremble.

 - Idiosyncratic Episode Naming: Each episode begins with the prefix "When..."

 - Laser-Guided Karma: Custard usually ends up getting punished whenever his heckling gets too mean spirited.
-A key example is "When Custard Got To Near The Bone", where Custard sells Roobarb's yard to a bunch of other dogs after finding out he dug bones everywhere.
+A key example is "When Custard Got Too Near The Bone", where Custard sells Roobarb's yard to a bunch of other dogs after finding out he buried bones everywhere.
 As it turns out, they were only rubber toys, leaving Custard having to answer to several large and angry Prospector dogs.

 - Not So Above It All: Custard usually acts as a cynical heckler to Roobarb's antics, though isn't immune to the odd make-believe himself.
 Roobarb takes much amusement out of this in the Swapped Roles episode "When Custard Stole The Show".Roobarb: Carry on like this and one day you might get your own TV series.

-- Promotion to Opening Titles: Custard of course in And Custard Too!.
-Amusingly he tries to frolic with Roobarb as in the original sequence, but runs out of breath shortly in.
+- Promotion to Opening Titles: Custard in And Custard Too!.
+Amusingly, he tries to frolic with Roobarb as in the original sequence, but runs out of breath shortly in.